INTRODUCTION TO HOCKEY

 Who runs the association?
 Who runs NoCo?

-NCYH hockey programs are run by the Director of Hockey Operations with the two other Hockey Directors.
+NCYH hockey programs are run by the Director of Hockey Operations with the four other Hockey Directors.
 The directors work in conjunction with the Board of Directors to keep them aware of and to approve any big changes.
 Day to day program operations are performed by the NCYH hockey office staff.
 The NoCo facility is owned and operated by the NCYH organization.
 All operations and programs are overseen by the Director of Rink Operations.

 How are coaches selected by NCYH?
 How do I apply to be a coach?

 Coaches for all leagues must complete a coaching application which can be found under the Coach's Corner page.
-Once applications are submitted, they are reviewed by both hockey directors.
+Once applications are submitted, they are reviewed by hockey directors.
 A face-to-face meeting and interview is often conducted to get to know the candidate on a more personal level.
 Once a final decision has been made, the hockey directors will place a coach with a team they feel best fits with the candidate.

 How does NCYH assist its coaches in enhancing their abilities?